RevenueHunt/docs/docs/reference/index.md

 ![quiz builder link products linked products](/images/manual_quizbuilder_linkproducts_linked.png)

+To remove a linked product click "x" next to the product name.

 **excluded collections** - Opens the dropdown which allows to exclude products of products from a choice.

 ![quiz builder link products exclude](/images/manual_quizbuilder_linkproducts_exclude.png)